 - To finish the gravy, stir the flour into the onions to make a paste and cook for 1.5 minutes.
 Increase the heat to medium and pour in the stock, stirring continuously, a little at a time, until you have a smooth, thick sauce.
 Season, to taste, and reduce the heat to a simmer and cook for 15 minutes.

-- Serve the sausages with the gravy and some mashed potatoes or mustard mash and extra vegetables on the side, if you like.
+- Serve the sausages with the gravy and some mashed potatoes or colcannon and extra vegetables on the side, if you like.

 Notes